IreneKilgannon/pands-project/README.md

 ![Residuals plot](https://github.com/IreneKilgannon/pands-project/blob/main/plots/residuals.png)

-The residuals are randomly scattered in the residual plot
+The residuals are randomly scattered in the residual plot, which is the desired result.
+Occassionally there might be a pattern in the residuals which would mean that the model would need to be reevaluated.

 __Evaluating the model__

-    The first five values for the predicted values and the actual values are:
+    The first five predicted values for petal width and the actual values are:
-    Predictions: [0.262 0.22  1.391 0.345 0.262],
+    Predictioned Values: [0.262 0.22  1.391 0.345 0.262]
-    Actual values: [0.2 0.2 1.3 0.4 0.4]
+    Actual Values: [0.2 0.2 1.3 0.4 0.4]

 The predicted values and the actual values appear to be in close agreement with each other.